 This is easy to achieve and for me, I believe that this makes these crochet coasters look so much more professional.
 However, the trick is something even a beginner at crochet can do.

-If you follow the pattern directions, you will see that the SC does not count as a ST. However, that is key in making this look like there is no seam in each round.
+If you follow the pattern directions, you will see that it uses simple stitches.
+The SC does not count as a ST. However, that is key in making this look like there is no seam in each round.

 Here are some close ups to help you see the pattern details.